 In September 2023, the Company entered into a contract (the "BARDA Contract") with the Biomedical Advanced Research and Development Authority ("BARDA"), part of the Administration for Strategic Preparedness and Response in the U.S. Department of Health and Human Services.
 Under the BARDA Contract, the Company may be eligible to receive funding of up to an estimated \$433.0 million to conduct a 10,000-participant randomized Phase 2b comparative clinical trial evaluating the Company's next-generation samRNA vaccine candidate containing Spike plus other viral targets to protect against COVID-19.
 The BARDA Contract could result in payments to the Company of up to approximately \$433.0 million.
 The BARDA Contract consists of a base period (ending on or before the first quarter of 2024, though this period may be extended) and a total contract period-of-performance (base period plus two stages gated at BARDA's discretion) of up to approximately four years.
 The base period for the BARDA Contract includes government funding of up to approximately \$10.0 million for performance of certain milestones such as preparation of protocol synopsis and submission of an investigational new drug application.
-Following successful completion of the base period, the BARDA Contract provides for up to approximately \$423.0 million of additional BARDA instructed the Company to apply for funding for these two stages under a new award administered by the Rapid Response Partnership Vehicle ("RRPV Consortium"), which would be awarded at BARDA's discretion with BARDA funds.
+Following successful completion of the base period, the BARDA Contract provides for up to approximately \$423.0 million of additional BARDA funding for two stages gated at BARDA's discretion in support of the clinical trial execution and additional analyses for the clinical trial.
+However, BARDA instructed the Company to apply for funding for these two stages under a new award administered by the Rapid Response Partnership Vehicle ("RRPV Consortium"), which would be awarded at BARDA's discretion with BARDA funds.
 As of December 31, 2023, BARDA has not executed either of the two stages nor has the Company been awarded a new agreement under the RRPV Consortium.
-The BARDA Contracts with BARDA of this nature, including provisions giving the government the right to terminate the contract at any time for its convenience, and similar terms are expected under a potential agreement with the RRPV Consortium.
+The BARDA Contract contains terms and conditions that are customary for contracts with BARDA of this nature, including provisions giving the government the right to terminate